Princeadedayo/DSA_-Project-Documentation-Using-SQL/README.md

 Express Air is the fastest but the most expensive one, do you think the company appropriately spent shipping costs based on the Order Priority?
 Explain your answer

+## Which product category had the highest sales?

+To assess product category performance, we utilize a query that consolidates the total sales and units sold per category.
+SQL query is as follows